La Min-sú de Terrasson

 There are over thousands of bars, cafes & restaurants of local and international cuisines spread all over the metropolitan of Bordeaux.
 And shops of high-end brands or designers & artisan shops are all awaiting to be explored!

-The 'rue Sainte-Catherine', is a 1.2 km long pedestrian main shopping street (the longest of its kind in Europe).
+The rue Sainte-Catherine, is a 1.2 km long pedestrian main shopping street (the longest of its kind in Europe).
 Marché des Capucins is a covered market where you will find all kinds of fresh and preserved food to satisfy you eyes and taste buds.

 Art & Culture